Westmoreland sports lookahead: Week of April 3

 Monday

-Greensburg Central Catholic's baseball team is anxious to show the returning talent that makes it one of the best teams in WPIAL Class A. But the Centurions, ranked No. 2, have yet to play a game.
+Greensburg Central Catholic's baseball team is eager to show the returning talent that makes it one of the best teams in WPIAL Class A. But the Centurions, ranked No. 2, have yet to play a game.
 That could change Monday as GCC, the returning WPIAL runner-up, plays at Monessen in the Section 2-A opener at 4 p.m.

 Derry also hopes to play its season opener when it hosts Knoch (0-1) in the Section 1-4A opener at 4:15.

 Other baseball to watch: Norwin at Central Catholic, Indiana at Greensburg Salem, Laurel Highlands at Franklin Regional and Hempfield at Mt.
 Lebanon.
+Norwin and Central met in the WPIAL finals two years ago.

 • Latrobe softball hosts Norwin in the Section 2-6A opener, Greensburg Salem visits Franklin Regional and Greensburg Central Catholic hosts Cardinal Wuerl North Catholic.